 VMware vSphere is currently one of the most popular virtualization platforms, which is partly attributed to its constant development of new features and enhancing of existing functionality.
 Its latest release – VMware vSphere Client 6.7 – took place on April 17th, 2018 and introduced some additional improvements to both the VMware hypervisor (ESXi) and management console (vCenter Server).
-In this blogpost we will discuss how the vSphere functionality has changed since the previous release and what new benefits it can provide.
+In this blog post we will discuss how the vSphere functionality has changed since the previous release and how NAKIVO Backup & Replication can provide vSphere data protection.

 About VMware vSphere

 VMware vSphere is not a stand-alone product that you can simply install.
 On the contrary, it encompasses the VMware's suite of server virtualization products, which are used to build, configure, manage, and provision virtual environments.
 Some of the vSphere components are listed below:

 - ESXi is a bare-metal hypervisor which is used for creating and provisioning virtual machines (VMs).

 - vCenter Server is a centralized platform which is applied for managing all ESXi servers and the VMs running on those servers from a single pane of glass.